stuartpb/gistachio/README.md

 Lightweight Gist JS functions for browsers.

-I made this because all the JS libraries I could find for working with Gists out there either hve heavyweight dependencies like jQuery, or are written for Node.JS / browserify.
+I made this because all the JS libraries I could find for working with Gists out there either have heavyweight dependencies like jQuery, or are written for Node.JS / browserify.
 I prefer my libraries to be lightweight and self-contained wherever possible.